 Stanley P. Morrison, the father of our Chairman, forms the whisky brokerage company Stanley P. Morrison Ltd. Whisky Brokers in Glasgow.

-Stanley P Morrison Ltd purchase Sherriff’s Bowmore Islay Distillery
+Stanley P Morrison Ltd purchase Sherriff’s Bowmore Islay Distillery.
+Followed by Glen Garioch Highland Distillery in 1970 and Auchentoshan Lowland Distillery in 1984.

 Stanley P Morrison Ltd changes name to Morrison Bowmore Distillers Ltd